FTarfasse/quick-perf-wiki/JVM-annotations.md

 You can  for example use @MeasureHeapAllocation and @ExpectMaxHeapAllocation to check the heap allocation cost of a large data structure (containing 1 000 000 elements for example) .<br>

-@ExpectNoHeapAllocation can be used to verify that the tested code does not allocate on heap.
+@ExpectNoHeapAllocation can be used to Verifies that the tested code does not allocate on heap.

 ## @MeasureHeapAllocation